Arthur Miller's version of Ibsen's most explosive play.

 A simultaneous portrait of a woman at five different ages.
 Five actresses portray Albertine at different times of her life whilst conversing freely with each other and with their sister Madeleine.

-Paul Schmidt's clear, colloquial and accurate translation of the story of the Prozorov family's dream of returning from the provinces to an idealised Moscow.
+A clear, colloquial and accurate translation of Chekhov's play about the Prozorov family's dream of returning from the provinces to an idealised Moscow.

 Chekhov's masterpiece of provincial claustrophobia, translated and introduced by Stephen Mulrine.